 There was an observations that possibly the biggest operator fraud concern is SIM farms as they are losing business because of it.
 Identity threat and phishing may not be a top issue for MNOs.

 Yes, SMS phishing is a pain point for operators and they do want to stop spam to prevent losing their licences.
 However it is, enterprises such as financial institutions, healthcare, government, banks and ecommerce companies that worry most about identity theft and stealing of assets and the consequent fraud bills.

-Also, the end user, the consumer, is losing key assets such as crypto currency wallets or personal health records (read our post on cryptocurrency scams as well).
+Also, the end user, the consumer, is losing key assets such as cryptocurrency wallets or personal health records (read our post on cryptocurrency scams as well).
 There was a suggestion that we need to focus more on the key constituents who feel the pain as well as the operators.

 Are we doing enough to prevent pollution of the SMS Channel?